New Year Recipe: Tiramisù with Pandoro

 In a small saucepan, mix together 2 tablespoons of cold water and 3 tablespoons of sugar, heat gently until transparent bubbles begin to form on the surface and the mixture becomes syrupy.
 Remove from the heat.

 With an electric mixer beat together the egg yolks and remaining 3 tablespoons of sugar.
-When it becomes pale gradually pour in the sugar syrup mixture, with the mixer going, to pasteurise the eggs.
+When it becomes pale, gradually pour in the sugar syrup mixture, with the mixer going, to pasteurize the eggs.
 Keep beating until the mixture is cool then add the mascarpone and continue beating until smooth.

 Gradually add in the cream and mix until it becomes light and creamy.

 Cut the pandoro into pieces and quickly dip each piece into the coffee before placing into 6 individual ramekins or glasses, or cover the base of a large serving dish.
 Spoon the cream over the pandoro and then dust the top with a layer of cocoa powder before serving.